near/docs/docs/tutorials/crossword.md

+---
+id: crossword
+title: Crossword Tutorials
-# NEAR Crossword
+sidebar_label: Crossword Tutorials

-## Outline

-- Introduction
-- Showcase versions/iterations
-- Explain Ink & Paper version (v0)
+---

+Writing distributed applications (dApps) and smart contracts involves a paradigm shift.
+This paradigm includes new concepts (state, transfer, account, etc.) that are critical to building full-fledged applications on the blockchain.
+This way of thinking also has its own learning curve, and might feel like an additional entry barrier.
+This tutorial series provides easy onboarding to NEAR concepts, Rust, and smart contract development.

 ## Introduction

-> Present the crossword case

-Possibilities:

-- Great onboarding to Rust
-- Good for docs
-- Giving people Ⓝ who can’t use an exchange
-- Fun

-These slides
-Crossword puzzle is a piece of paper
-User will submit solution using their computer after solving We’ll first look at it from the user’s perspective Then crossword creator perspective
-How to iterate
+The example presented in this article is a simple Crossword puzzle game.
+In this game, anyone can play and try to solve the puzzle.
+The first player to submit the correct answers gets a 10 Ⓝ prize.
+Behind this well-known game, a smart contract validates the answers and awards tokens to the winner.

+In this tutorial, we’ll first look at the crossword game from the player’s point of view, and then focus on the smart contract supporting the game, taking the developer's perspective.
+No previous blockchain development experience is required to follow this guide.
+The concepts and tools required to complete this tutorial will be explained along the way.

+> **Tip:** If you're familiar with smart contract development, you may choose to jump straight into the [crossword source code](https://github.com/near-examples/near-crossword).

+## Iterations

+To flatten the learning curve, we are dividing the crossword puzzle solution into three iterative versions.
+Each version will add new features and grow in complexity, and we'll explain these changes throughout the series.

+### Crossword v0

-Literally a physical sheet of paper with a crossword on it, and access to a computer with internet once it’s solved in ink.
+The Crossword puzzle in the first version is just a piece of paper.
+Literally it only needs a physical sheet of paper with a crossword on it, and access to a computer with Internet once it’s solved in ink.
-There are highlighted words mainly to draw attention to what might be new concepts.

-### Iterations

-### Version 0: Pen and paper only
-Needs:
+Players will use their computers to submit a solution after solving the puzzle.

+The first version (v0) of the Crossword smart contract is only focused on validating the answers and sending a reward to the winner.
+This minimum solution needs:

-- Sheet of paper with crossword puzzle
+- Sheet of paper with the crossword puzzle
-- Computer with internet
+- Computer with Internet
 - Existing NEAR account

-### Version 1: Can create (and send reward to) mainnet account
-Needs:
+### Crossword v1

+This improved version (v1) of the Crossword smart contract can create a NEAR `mainnet` account and send the reward to it.
+This version requires:

-- Sheet of paper with crossword puzzle
+- Sheet of paper with the crossword puzzle
-- Computer with internet
+- Computer with Internet

-### Version 2: Add frontend with digital crossword puzzle
-Needs:
+### Crossword v2

+The final version of the Crossword (v2) adds a frontend with the digital crossword puzzle.
+It has only one requirement:

-- Computer with internet
+- Computer with Internet

-Don’t need:
-- Pen
-- NEAR account

----

-## Basic example
+## Version 0

-As participants fill in crossword, they use docs and other NEAR resources as reference.
+This version is really simple: the crossword owner designs a puzzle, and shares the hints along with a blank puzzle sheet to the players.
+Participants write down words that match the clues, and they fill in the puzzle.
 When complete, they have a seed phrase.

-Each word of the seed phrase corresponds to the increasing numbers on the crossword, with across before down when applicable.
-The crossword example can be done iteratively, with the first iteration being without any frontend.
-Clues can be specifically about NEAR or blockchain related, or whatever really.

-### Seed phrase

 ```
 e.g.,
                  s
   sharding       i
   u              m
   b     i        u
   a     nonfungible
   c     d        a
  accesskey       t
-  o     x      i
+  o     x     defi
-  u     e      o
+  u     e     a  o
-  n     rpc    n
+  n     rpc   o  n
   t

-...
 ```

+### The first user to solve it wins

+Steps for the player (solving the crossword) are:

+1. Find pen.
+2. Solve the crossword puzzle.
+3. Install NEAR CLI.
+4. Create the key pair from the solution.
+5. Send a transaction to the crossword puzzle smart contract.
+6. Profit! (receive 10 Ⓝ)

+Okay back on track…
+(end) this is all well and good from the user’s perspective, but what was the setup here?
+Let’s rewind and talk about how this puzzle would be set up

+## Seed phrase

+> **Tip:** A seed phrase (also called mnemonic seed or mnemonic phrase) is a random sequence of words.
+This sequence, entered in the right order, is converted using formulas to numbers that gives access to a wallet and the public/private key pairs that it contains.

+Let's apply it to our puzzle: each word of the seed phrase corresponds to the hint numbers on the crossword, with across before down when applicable.

 In this example: